Rib Injury Lawyers in Chicago, IL

 Treatment for Rib Injuries

 Treatment of rib injuries is based on the type and seriousness of injury.
-Unlike other fractures, doctors cannot simple put a cast on rib fractures.
+Unlike other fractures, doctors cannot simply put a cast on rib fractures.
 So, the ribs generally have to heal on their own, and the doctors can just prescribe pain killers to ease the patient’s discomfort.
 Some common treatment options used are ice treatment, bed rest, pain killers, anti-inflammatory medication, and no lifting.
 In severe cases, the patient may be put on respiratory devices.

 Do I Really Need a Personal Injury Attorney?